File Reading

 interface IFileReadResult {

-fileName: string; // The name of the file
+fileName: string; // File name extracted from the path

-mimeType: string; // The MIME type of the file
+mimeType: string; // MIME type inferred from the file extension (empty string if unknown)

 }